 Materials: Place magnifying glasses and items such as feathers, corn feed, hay, etc. for the children to investigate.

-Provide cotton balls, cotton fabric and wool in a box with magnifiers for the children to check out different products that come from sheep!
+Provide wool yarn, wool fabric, candles mad with lanolin and some film (if you can find it!) along with magnifiers for the children to check out different products that come from sheep!

 Farm Theme Scene Stamping